-Nothing contained in this regulation is to be construed as a limitation on the power of TJAG to issue or withdraw-
+Nothing contained in this regulation is to be construed as a limitation on the power of TJAG to issue or withdrawa.
+Action may be initiated to suspend counsel (pursuant to RCM 109) when a person acting, about to act, or likely to act, as counsel before proceedings governed by the UCMJ or the MCM-

 - a.
 Any certification of qualification to act as military judge made pursuant to UCMJ, Art.
 26. - b.
 Any certification of competency to act as counsel made pursuant to UCMJ, Art.
-27(b). - c.
-Any certification of qualification to act as a military magistrate made pursuant to UCMJ, Art.
-26a and chapter 8 of this regulation.
+27(b).